Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Framework

-{\textit{Anonymization Model:}} As we discussed in Section~\ref{intro}, anonymization is employed to randomly permute the mapping between users and data sequences.
-We model the anonymization technique by a random permutation function $(\Pi)$ on the set of $n$ users.
-Then, $\textbf{Y}_u=\textbf{X}_{\Pi^{-1}(u)}$, $ \textbf{Y}_{\Pi(u)}=\textbf{X}_{u}.$

 {\textit{Adversary Model:}} The adversary knows the multivariate normal distribution from which the data points of users are drawn.
 Therefore, in contrast to~\cite{ISIT18-longversion}, the adversary knows both the structure of the association graph $G(\mathcal{V},E)$ as well as the correlation coefficients $(\rho_{uu'})$ for each pair of users $(u,u') \in E$.
-The adversary also knows the anonymization mechanism; however, he does not know the realization of the random permutation function.
+The adversary also knows the anonymization mechanism; however, they don't not know the realization of the random permutation function.

 The situation in which the user has no privacy is defined as follows~\cite{nazanin_ISIT2017}: \begin{define} User $u$ has \emph{no privacy} at time $k$, if and only if there exists an algorithm for the adversary to estimate $X_u(k)$ perfectly as $n$ goes to infinity.
 In other words, as $n \rightarrow \infty$,